MaryemHadjWannes/BlockchainAssessment/README.md

   - Confidence counters: Validators adjust their decisions based on previous interactions, reducing the need for extensive sampling.
   - Quick finality: Transactions are finalized once the network forms a unified consensus, ensuring low latency and high throughput.

-b.
-What are the differences between the D-Chain, A-Chain, and O-Chain on the Odyssey chain platform?
+**b.
+What are the differences between the D-Chain, A-Chain, and O-Chain on the Odyssey chain platform?**

-  - D-Chain (Delta Chain): Supports EVM and Solidity smart contracts, enabling seamless onboarding of developers familiar with Ethereum.
+  - **D-Chain (Delta Chain):** Supports EVM and Solidity smart contracts, enabling seamless onboarding of developers familiar with Ethereum.
-  - A-Chain (Alpha Chain): Focuses on the issuance and trading of digital assets like tokens, NFTs, and stablecoins.
+  - **A-Chain (Alpha Chain):** Focuses on the issuance and trading of digital assets like tokens, NFTs, and stablecoins.
-  - O-Chain (Omega Chain): Allows customization of infinets, enabling developers to define unique rules, tokenomics, and validator requirements.
+  - **O-Chain (Omega Chain):** Allows customization of infinets, enabling developers to define unique rules, tokenomics, and validator requirements.

 ## Part 2: Hands-on with Odyssey.js
 ### Task 1: Setting Up a Node.js Backend with Odyssey.js

-- odyessey.js Installation
+**- odyessey.js Installation**

   Clone the OdysseyJS repository: